 FACILITATION WORKING GROUP

-The Facilitation Working Group, chaired by Frédéric Rocheray (Switzerland), is composed of members and observers from all civil aviation sectors, including users, customs, immigration, cargo and public health specialists.
+Chaired by Teresa Antunes (Portugal), the Facilitation Working Group is composed of members and observers from all civil aviation sectors, including users, customs, immigration, cargo and public health specialists.
 A close relationship is maintained with the European Commission, which has a particular interest in view of Community competency in certain matters such as customs and persons with reduced mobility.

-The Group considers amendments to Doc 30, Part I and its Annexes, before submission to the FPMG and is supported by two Sub-Groups, addressing immigration and PRM matters respectively, and two point of contacts, in charge of health and cargo issues.
+The group considers amendments to Doc 30, Part I and its Annexes, before submission to the FPMG and is supported by two sub-groups, addressing immigration and PRM matters respectively, and two points of contacts, in charge of health and cargo issues.

 SUB-GROUP ON IMMIGRATION

-The Immigration Sub-Group considers the facilitation aspects of immigration issues with the aim of sharing experience and developing best practice on border control procedures and implementation matters (e.g. inadmissible passengers and deportees, automated border control systems, biometrics collection, API and PNR).
-The Sub-Group focuses on the application of new technologies and the harmonisation of good practices and maintains several surveys in order to monitor initiatives in ECAC Member States (e.g. biometrics, air carrier liability, API and PNR).
+Chaired by Diantha Raadgers (Netherlands), the Immigration Sub-Group considers the facilitation aspects of immigration issues with the aim of sharing experience and developing best practice on border control procedures and implementation matters (e.g. inadmissible passengers and deportees, automated border control systems, biometrics collection, API and PNR).
+The sub-group focuses on the application of new technologies and the harmonisation of good practices and maintains several surveys in order to monitor initiatives in ECAC Member States (e.g. biometrics, air carrier liability, API and PNR).

 SUB-GROUP ON TRANSPORT OF PERSONS WITH REDUCED MOBILITY (PRMs)

-Chaired by Teresa Antunes (Portugal), the Sub-Group on Transport of Persons with Reduced Mobility (PRMs) focuses its work on the effective implementation of PRMs provisions in all ECAC Member States, and on promoting these provisions at the international level.
+The Sub-Group on the Transport of Persons with Reduced Mobility (PRMs) focuses its work on the effective implementation of PRMs provisions in all ECAC Member States, and on promoting these provisions at the international level.
 It develops and keeps up-to-date a comprehensive set of guidelines, annexed to Doc 30, Part I, covering topics as staff training, pre-notification or website information to PRMs.
-The Sub-Group also maintains a database of PRM complains sent by ECAC Member States, and produces an analysis on the main trends in terms of areas of complain.
+The sub-group also maintains a database of PRM complains sent by ECAC Member States, and produces an analysis on the main trends in terms of areas of complain.
+The position of chair is currently vacant.

 ECAC REFERENCE DOCUMENT IN FACILITATION